anewton1998/rdap_guide/src/README.md

 # Introduction

-The Registry Data Access Protocol (RDAP) is the successor protocol to the Whois protocol.
+The Registration Data Access Protocol (RDAP) is the successor protocol to the Whois protocol.
 It was first ratified by the Internet Engineering Task Force (IETF) in March 2015 by their [WEIRDS](/misc/glossary.md#weirds) working group, and initial server and client implementations were released shortly thereafter by the many Regional Internet